-He needed to change that a bit for the endurance sports, but also for the special forces training he did.
+He needed to change that a bit for the endurance sports and the special forces training he did.

-He doesn’t head to the gym every day as he wants to limit how much his body bulks up.
+He doesn’t head to the gym daily because he wants to limit how much his body bulks up.

-Usually, it’s in the evening time when he goes through a grueling workout routine where he pushes his body to the limit.
+Usually, it’s in the evening time when he goes through a grueling workout routine and diet where he pushes his body to the limit.

 3 - Focusing On The Core